Ceneje/ESLintRules/README.md

-# ESLint Rules Ceneje
+#  Ceneje - Vanilla JS ESLint rules

-This repository is hosting Ceneje company ESLint rules, to be shared among all projects.
+This is package of Ceneje company Vanilla JS ESLint rules, to be shared among all projects.